golan13/SMSender/README.md

 2. Fill in the `SMSenderData.py` file with the required information.

-sid -> your ACCOUNT SID
+sid -> your ACCOUNT SID\
-token -> your ACCOUNT TOKEN
+token -> your ACCOUNT TOKEN\
 excel -> the path to your excel file.
-If you use the one provided, leave as is. from_ -> the name of the sender that will appear when recieving the message body -> the body of the message
+If you use the one provided, leave as is\
+from_ -> the name of the sender that will appear when recieving the message\
+body -> the body of the message\

 3. Run the script.